coruscateor/corlib/README.md

 ### RcByPtr and WeakByPtr

 Compare and hash Rc and Rc::Weak objects by pointer instead of by value.

+### ArcByPtr and SyncWeakByPtr

+Compare and hash Arc and Sync::Weak objects by pointer instead of by value.

 ### RcDefault and ArcDefault

 Default traits for returning reference counted types.

-### MovableText

-For conveniently moving owned and static strings and string slices around.

-### AsStr

-A trait with an as_str method.

-### Droppers
+### Immut

-Structs for calling closures on drop.
+Forces external mutability.

 ### GapFillingCounter